luanarium/bashtoys/README.md

 # The list

 [Add2](#add2)
-Create aliases in the terminal
+Create aliases in the terminal.

 [Lastpath](#lastpath)
 Gets the last absolute path used in the terminal and opens it in the default file manager.